WebFiori/database/README.md

 - MSSQL

 ## Features
-* Building your database structure within PHP.
+* Building your database structure within PHP
-* Fast and easy to use query builder.
+* Fast and easy to use query builder
-* Database abstraction which makes it easy to migrate your system to different DBMS.
+* Database abstraction which makes it easy to migrate your system to different DBMS
+* Database migrations and seeders
+* Performance monitoring and query analysis
+* Entity mapping for object-relational mapping
+* Transaction support with automatic rollback

 ## Installation
 To install the library using composer, add following dependency to `composer.json`: `"webfiori/database":"*"`